Nähanleitung Bluse “Mathilda”

 • 2x RT sleeves in opposite directions

-• 1x neck strip
+• 1x neck hole strip

 Sewing instructions:

-In addition to the description, the colorful lines in the pictures show you where a seam needs to be sewn or something to be glued.
+In addition to the description, the colorful lines in the pictures show you where a seam needs to be sewn or something needs to be glued.

 When sewing, pay attention to the seam allowance included in the pattern.

-Sew the upper and lower part of the upper arm seam (1cm seam allowance) up to 1cm beyond the open upper arm seam so that the ends of the upper arm slit do not fray.
+Sew the upper and lower parts of the upper arm seam (1cm seam allowance) up to 1cm beyond the open upper arm seam so that the ends of the upper arm slit do not fray.

-Finally close the opening.
+Lastly, close the opening.

 Your MATHILDA is ready !